mjpritchard/test-decap-help/content/docs/interactive-computing/login-servers.md

   ProxyJump login-01.jasmin.ac.uk
 ```

-Then you when you connect to any JASMIN host (other than a login host), it will go via login-01:
+Then you when you connect to any JASMIN host (other than a login or transfer host), it will go via login-01:

 {{<command user="user" host="localhost">}}
 ssh sci-vm-01.jasmin.ac.uk